Learn to sell homemade products using tips from someone who has been making, using, and selling natural beauty & cleaning products for years!

 How to Make a Profit

-Take all payment methods.
-Most people carry cash, but many prefer using credit cards.
+Take all types of payment methods.
+Most people carry cash, but many prefer using credit cards so take all types when selling homemade products.
 There are many affordable options for vendors who accept credit, like Pay Anywhere, Square, and Paypal Here.
 Check the rates and be sure your phone or tablet will support the payment method.

 Set goals, but set them moderately.
 I set a goal of $1000 for a show once and barely made $500.
 I eventually realized $500 for one day really was good!